mzaheen198-max/zayn/README.md

 # Hardware Center - Paint E-Commerce App

-A modern, Amazon-style e-commerce application for selling paints and painting supplies.
+A modern,e-commerce application for selling paints and painting supplies.
 Built with React frontend and Node.js/Express backend.

 ## Features